form8ion/javascript-scaffolder/docs/ci-services.md

 ### keys: __string__

-Keys in the CI services map define the choices the user will be presented with when choosing their desired CI service.
+Keys in the CI services object define the choices the user will be presented with when choosing their desired CI service.
 These have no functional impact on the scaffolder.

 example: `CIServiceName`

 ### values: __object__

-Values in the CI services map define the actual plugins and options that will be used by the JavaScript Scaffolder to scaffold the CI service for the user's project.
+Values in the CI services object define the actual plugins and options that will be used by the JavaScript Scaffolder to scaffold the CI service for the user's project.